rross/temporal-typescript-workshop/README.md

     currentStep = 'Complete!'

     return `Echo returned: ${result}`;
+}
 ```

+The changes are reflected in the imports section, defining the Signal and Query and modifying
+the workflow function to add the signal and query handlers.

 Run the test again and notice that the test is now broken: